razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 ## Form Component

-Frizzante provides a `<Form>` component that manages pending requests and errors while submitting form.
+Frizzante provides a `<Form>` component that manages pending and error states while submitting form.

 It is a replacement for your `<form>` elements.